ksaj/lispiness/README.md

 # CLFSWM

 Oct 21, 2018: I just installed the Common Lisp Full Screen Window Manager on a Raspberry Pi.
 It is more complicated than other GUIs, but I did manage to figure out quite a lot just by menu surfing.
 Sometimes I end up locking myself onto a particular full-screen frame, but eventually I'll figure out how to get out properly.
-I will say that once it is loaded, swithing between apps is blazingly fast.
+I will say that once it is loaded, switching between apps is blazingly fast.
+It is also very kind to the limited memory specs inherent to the RPis.

 Once I've obtained a little more skill using it, I'll write an article about why I wanted to install a Lisp desktop, and any of the particular pros and cons.